phaserjs/phaser/README.md

 * SoundManager.destroy is a new method that will destroy all current sounds and reset any callbacks.
 * StateManager.clearCurrentState now handles the process of clearing down the current state and is now called if the Game is destroyed.
 * Game.destroy now clears the current state, activating its shutdown callback if it had one.
 It also now destroys the SoundManager, stopping any currently running sounds (#1092)
+* Animation.onUpdate is a new event that is dispatched each time the animation frame changes.
+Due to its intensive nature it is disabled by default.
+Enable it with `Animation.enableUpdate = true` (#902)

 ### Updates